Saad4534/logistics-microservices/README.md

 ### Modular Backend
 FastAPI backend organized into separate modules for routes, models, authentication, and configuration

+# Limitations
+### Shipment Booking
+Shippo only allows to use courier USPS to book orders in Sandbox Environment.
+This limits us to only use valid United States address.
+Providing any other address other than valid US address will result in error thrown by the Shippo API for shipment booking.

+### Shipment Tracking
+Shippo provides a mock response for every request regardless of the tracking number in Sandbox environment.
+A tracking numbers will lead to the same response by the Shippo API.

 # Prerequisites
 ### Docker
 Install Docker Desktop (Windows/Mac) or Docker Engine (Linux).